Now some fresh pickings from the Political Grapevine:

 A brand new FOX News poll shows that a plurality of Americans think conditions at Gitmo meet accepted standards for treatment of detainees.
 What's more, 59 percent of those polled say they believe prisoners are living better at Guantanamo than they were at home.
 And another 59 percent say the prison camp should remain open.

 As for the question of the treatment of the Koran: 75 percent of those polled say they believe Americans held by Muslims would not even be provided with copies of the Bible under similar circumstances.

 Dishing Dean's Defenses

-Democratic National Committee Chairman Howard Dean has said he hates Republicans, called them "evil" and "brain dead," and said that House Republican leader Tom DeLay should be in jail.
+Democratic National Committee Chairman Howard Dean (search) has said he hates Republicans, called them "evil" and "brain dead," and said that House Republican leader Tom DeLay should be in jail.
 But you wouldn't know any of that from reading The New York Times.

 The paper has never once reported any of Dean's Republican-bashing rhetoric.
 The National Review's Byron York writes that even after Dean's appearance on "Meet the Press" last month, the Times ignored Dean's past diatribes — reporting only what he said in his own defense.